ldn-softdev/stackoverflow-json/lib/jq - duplicate object in list when merging arbitrary number of json arrays from files.md

 1. read all records from `collect_list` from every JSON file (and build a JAON containing the entire collection)
 2. then swap out resulting collection with the known file name
 3. and replace in the file its `collect_list` with the built one.

-The advantage of such solution that it let handling any number of files as long they share the same schema:
 ```bash
 bash $ jtc -Jw'<collect_list>l[:]' / -w'<J>v' -u web.json / -w'<collect_list>l' -u0 -T{{J}} -tc *.json
 {